Keeping executive pay in check and governing successful organisations that benefit everyone

 - Is your CEO's pay packet good value for money?
 What evidence do you have for your CEO's contribution to success?
 Do you understand the opportunity costs, such as reputational risk or lack of investment in R&D or employee training?

 - How unique are your CEO's skills and experience?
-Research shows that for every CEO appointed, another 100 candidates could just as ably fill the position.
+Research with executive search firms shows that for every CEO appointed, another 100 candidates could just as ably fill the position.

-- Would your CEO really leave for pastures new if he or she were paid less?
+- How likely is it that your CEO would leave for pastures new if he or she were paid less?
 Research shows there is no global market for CEOs and most leaders say pay is not their biggest motivator.